-So I was up and about as soon as I was discharged and I felt like this helped me recover quicker the second time around.
+I was up and about as soon as I was discharged from the hospital and I felt like this helped me recover quicker the second time around.

 Repeat C Section Experience

-My second c section experience was a lot different than my first very much like the two pregnancies.
+My second c section experience was a lot different than my first c-section (very much like the two pregnancies were).

-For one, I wasn’t in the labor pains I was in with my first pregnancy.
-I was 39 weeks and 6 days and super ready to pop with my first baby.
+For one, I didn’t experience labor pains like I did with my first pregnancy.
+I was 39 weeks and 6 days and super ready to pop and even dilated to 9 cm.
 You can read about my first c section experience here.

-Instead of an epidural, I actually got a spinal block which is basically a shot in your spine.
-And that was pretty painful.
+Instead of an epidural like I had the first time, I got a spinal block which is basically a shot in your spine.
+And that was pretty painful but quick.

 The c section surgery itself was also a much different experience than the first time.

-There was a lot more tugging and pushing intensely because baby girl’s head was stuck.
-She was breeched and due to so much pain from being pushed on, they administered more pain medicine via IV.
+There was a lot more tugging and intense pushing because baby girl’s head was stuck.
+She was breeched and since I was having so much pain from being pushed on, they had to administer more pain medication through my IV.

 This c section experience was just very exhausting and my husband was crying because he saw me in an incredible amount of pain.
 But the thing that kept me going was telling myself that this time, this pain, and this discomfort was all temporary.